 The Barrow is currently raising funds to improve its entrance so visitors can enter the Gallery directly.

 We have researched several options, including costs, on how to best make the second floor more accessible, supported by architectural and structural engineering assessments on the building's condition.
+19 financially self-sustaining | preserve architecture

 Current building: long term